seancorfield/next-jdbc/doc/differences.md

 * `transact` -- similar to `clojure.java.jdbc/db-transaction*`,
 * `with-transaction` -- similar to `clojure.java.jdbc/with-db-transaction`.

-If you were using a bare `db-spec` hash map or JDBC URI string everywhere, that should mostly work with `next.jdbc` since most functions accept a "connectable", but it would be better to create a datasource first, and then pass that around.
+If you were using a bare `db-spec` hash map with `:dbtype`/`:dbname`, or a JDBC URI string everywhere, that should mostly work with `next.jdbc` since most functions accept a "connectable", but it would be better to create a datasource first, and then pass that around.

 If you were already creating a pooled connection datasource, as a `{:datasource ds}` hashmap, then passing `(:datasource db-spec)` to the `next.jdbc` functions is the simplest migration path.